 Established renal failure (also known as end stage renal failure or end stage renal disease) was defined as the date of the first dialysis (or of pre-emptive transplant).
 A patient starting RRT on 'chronic' haemodialysis should be entered on the UKRR timeline on the date of the first HD episode.

-If a patient started RRT with an episode of acute (or acute-on-chronic) kidney injury in which it was felt that kidney function had potential to recover, then 'acute haemodialysis' (or acute haemofiltration' where appropriate) should be entered on the UKRR timeline.
-If subsequently it is felt that kidney function is no longer likely to recover, the timeline modality should be changed to 'chronic haemodialysis' at the time when this becomes apparent (accepting that the timing of this change will vary between clinicians).
-The UKRR will interrogate the timeline of patients starting 'chronic' RRT and if there is evidence of recent 'acute' RRT, will backdate the date of start to the first episode of 'acute' RRT provided there has been less than 90 days recovery of kidney function between acute and chronic episodes.
+If a patient started RRT with an episode of acute (or acute-on-chronic) kidney injury in which it was felt that kidney function had potential to recover, then acute haemodialysis (or acute haemofiltration or acute peritoneal dialysis where appropriate) should be entered on the UKRR timeline.
+If subsequently it is felt that kidney function is no longer likely to recover, a timeline modality should be added of 'chronic dialysis' at the time when this becomes apparent (accepting that the timing of this change will vary between clinicians).
+The UKRR will interrogate the timeline of patients starting 'chronic' RRT and if there is evidence of recent 'acute' RRT, will backdate the date of start of RRT to the first episode of 'acute' RRT provided there has been less than 90 days recovery of kidney function between acute and chronic episodes.